yahiaetman/Go-Server/README.md

 ### Additional Options

-- To the server on the console, run: `yarn console-go`.
+- To the server on the console, run: `yarn console-server`.
 - To package the server for distribution, run: `yarn dist`.
 - To run tests, run: `yarn test`.